BrianHCordova/SQL-employee-tracker/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```

+## Contributing
+Contributions to this project are welcome from anyone.
+Before contributing, please ensure you have the following prerequisites: VSCode and Node.js installed on your system and all necessary modules downloaded from npm (inquirer version 8.2.4).
+This project primarily utilizes JavaScript, so having a basic understanding of JS will be beneficial.
+Your feedback and suggestions are highly appreciated.

 ## License
 This application is covered by the following license: MIT License